ewjay/fapiwiki/Editors-Draft-00.md

 * shall required `redirect_uri` parameter in the authorization request;
 * shall require the value of `redirect_uri` to exactly match one of the pre-registered Redirect URI;
 * shall require user authentication at LoA 2 as defined in [X.1254] or more;
-* shall require explicit consent by the user to authorized the requested scope if it has not been previously authorized; and
+* shall require explicit consent by the user to authorized the requested scope if it has not been previously authorized;
-* shall verify that the Authorization Code has not been previously used if possible.
+* shall verify that the Authorization Code has not been previously used if possible;
+* shall return the token response as defined in 4.1.4 of [RFC6749]; and
+* shall return the list of allowed scopes with the issued access token.

+    **NOTE**: The Financial API server may limit the scopes for the purpose of not implementing certain APIs.

-    NOTE: Section 4.1.3 of [RFC6749] does not say anything about the `code` reuse, but this document is putting limitation on it as per Section 3.1.3.2 of [OIDC].
+    **NOTE**: Section 4.1.3 of [RFC6749] does not say anything about the `code` reuse, but this document is putting limitation on it as per Section 3.1.3.2 of [OIDC].

-    NOTE: If replay identification of the authorization code is not possible, it is desirable to make the validity period of the authorization code very short.
+    **NOTE**: If replay identification of the authorization code is not possible, it is desirable to make the validity period of the authorization code very short.

 Further, if it wishes to provide the authenticated user's identifier to the client in the token response, the authorization server